Edwardyan21/ENGG1340-Group39-AccountingSystem/README.md

 ## ENGG1340 Group39

 ### Problem Statement
 Managing financial status easily on the user’s system is a trend nowadays.
 Hand-written accounting takes longer time and has lower security than online system.
-We aim to develop an accounting system to help users keep track of their financial status without spending much time and provide some financial advice such as setting daily budgets.
+We aim to develop an accounting system with some powerful and easy-to-use functions to help users keep track of their financial status without spending much time and provide some financial advice such as setting daily budgets.

 ### Problem Setting
 - Users record their expense and income frequently